Always From Scratch

 Busiate with Pesto Trapanese

-An easy way to shake up your pesto!
-Busiate with pesto Trapanese is a staple dish in Trapani, Sicily made with cherry tomatoes, basil, and toasted almonds!
+Busiate with pesto Trapanese is a staple dish in Trapani, Sicily, made with cherry tomatoes, basil, and toasted almonds!
+Being half the price of pesto Genovese, it is an affordable alternative made in less than 30 minutes.

-If you love pesto, try some of our other favorite pesto meals: Creamy Pesto Shrimp Pasta, Pistachio Pea Pesto, Pistachio Pea Pesto Stuffed Chicken, Artichoke Pesto Pasta or Lemon Pesto Spaghetti with Scallops.
+If you love pesto, try some of our other favorite pesto meals: Pistachio Pesto Stuffed Chicken, Artichoke Pesto Pasta, or Kale Walnut Pesto Pasta.

 Jump to: